-When you get dentures it will be a big change, especially if you have been missing teeth for a long period of time.
-Our North Delta dentists talk about life with dentures and how to easily adjust to your new smile.
+If you have had spaces from missing teeth for a long period of time then getting dentures can be a huge adjustment.
+Our North Delta dentists share some tips about life with dentures and some ways to easily adjust to your new smile.

-How Hard Is It To Adjust To New Dentures?
+Will It Be Difficult To Adjust To My New Dentures?

 If you have had missing teeth then you know how much it can affect your self-confidence.
 When you get dentures as a form of tooth replacement you will be restoring that smile that means so much to you.
 Your new dentures will also protect your oral health by supporting the facial muscles and structure and reducing bone loss.

 While dentures can be a great long-term solution for some people who are missing teeth, adjusting to them can take some time and effort.

 If you have new dentures then you can expect it to take 4 - 8 weeks to become fully adjusted to them.

 Be patient with your mouth as it gets used to these significant changes and you adapt to having dentures where your natural teeth once were.
 Understanding what you can expect can help make the transition smoother.